 Connecticut Magazine's 40 Under 40 2017

+Registration will allow you to post comments on newstimes.com and create a newstimes.com Subscriber Portal account for you to manage subscriptions and email preferences.
 Emanuela Palmares is the editor-in-chief of Tribuna, a free trilingual publication in English, Portuguese and Spanish.
-Read more in Connecticut Magazine.

 Add your comments below